ymiyazawa/hello-github/README.md

 # hello-github
-Repsitory for try GitHub function.
+Repository for try GitHub function.
 Working Repository for Git